Average Cost of Renters Insurance in 2025

-Renters insurance, averaging $12 per month or $138 per year, can protect your belongings and save you money in the long run.
+Renters insurance, averaging $12 per month or $147 per year for $20K in personal property coverage, can protect your belongings and save you money in the long run.
 While it might not be the first thing that comes to mind while settling into a new rental, getting a policy will give you peace of mind.

 The average cost of a renters insurance premium varies based on your coverages, deductibles, add-ons, location and insurance provider, among other factors.
 To cater to different renters, MoneyGeek analyzed rates across all 50 states and hundreds of cities to determine the average cost for consumers based on varying coverage levels.